liu-if-else/liu-if-else.github.io/_posts/2020-11-17-stencil-buffer's-uses-in-unity3d.md

 ## The stencil

-A stencil is a flat material where parts are cutted out, often in shapes or patterns.
+A stencil is a flat material, parts of which are cutted out often in shapes or patterns.
 It's a traditional tool used by printing and clothing industry.
-Through the cut-outs, you draw or paint colours on the surface of the priting material beneath the stencil.
+Through the cut-outs, you draw or paint colours on the surface of the printing material beneath the stencil.

-Imagining the computer screen as a x\*y matrix of zeros, the stencil buffer cuts those zeros out by sets parts of them to 1,2,3,..., and 255.
-In each pass of the shader, the final output colours are masked by the stencil test, in which the fragment's current stencil value compares to the pre-setting one.
-The pixels will be discarded if they haven't passed the test.
-In this way, the buffer works like a rectangle stencil on top of the pixels.
+Imagining the computer screen as a x\*y matrix of zeros, the stencil buffer cuts those zeros out through setting parts of them to 1,2,3,..., or 255.
+In every pass of the shader, the final output colours are masked by the stencil test, in which the fragment's current stencil value compares to the pre-setting one.
+The pixels are discarded if they fail the test.
+In this way, the buffer works like a rectangle stencil on top of the pixels of the screen.

 ## The stencil and depth buffer

 According to the Wikipedia, the very modern GPU architecture binds the stencil and the depth buffer together.
 In other words, the 24 bits depth and 8 bits stencil information of a single fragment could be in a continuous 32 bits area of the Graphics RAM.
-When you create a render-texture in Unity, setting RenderTexture.depth to 32 will enable the 8 bits stencil buffer while 16(and 24?) disable it.
-Perhaps because of the proximity, the Z-test result can be obtained in the stencil testing stage.
+When you create a render-texture in Unity, setting RenderTexture.depth to 32 enables the 8 bits stencil buffer while 16(and 24?) disables it.
+Perhaps because of the proximity, the Z-test result can also be obtained in the stencil testing stage.

 ## Reading and writing

-Between the fragment shader and the Blending of the OpenGL pipeline, there are three testing stages: scissor testing, stencil testing and Z-testing.
+Between the fragment shader and the Blending stage of the OpenGL pipeline, there are three testing stages: scissor testing, stencil testing and Z-testing.
 They share the same OpenGL state machine style syntax, which is all about pre-settings and keywords.

-For stencil test, firstly you need to declar a Stencil struct in the SubShader or Pass scope, and then use "Ref" keyword to set a standard stencil value, "Comp" to set a comparing condition, "Pass" to define the furthur operation for the passed stencil comparetion, "Fail" for the failed one, and "ZFail" for the passed stencil test with the failed depth test.
+For stencil test, you need firstly to declar a Stencil struct in the SubShader or Pass scope, and then to use "Ref" keyword to set a standard stencil value, "Comp" to set a comparing condition, "Pass" to define the furthur operation to the fragments passed the stencil test, "Fail" to the fragments failed the stencil test, and "ZFail" for the fragments passed the stencil test but failed the depth test.
 All the comparison condition and stencil operation keywords can be found at the <a href="https://docs.unity3d.com/Manual/SL-Stencil.html">Unity documentation</a>.

 ```c
 Stencil {